nathandunk/BetterSerialPlotter/README.md

 # BetterSerialPlotter
-The **Better Serial Plotter** is A drop-in replacement for the arduino serial plotter.
-You should be able to set up things exactly the same in your arduino code, but work with the extended functionality of the Better Serial Plotter.
+The **Better Serial Plotter** is a drop-in replacement for the arduino serial plotter.
+You should be able to use code exactly the same way that you would for your Serial Plotter applications, but work with the extended functionality of the Better Serial Plotter.
 Some beneficial features of the Better Serial plotter include:
 - Comport and baud rate selection
 - Support for multiple plots
 - Change names and colors of variables